Lush, shiny, manageable and healthy hair can be yours — with the benefits of coconut oil for hair.

-Have you been tempted to clear out your commercial conditioners, serums and styling products that damage your hair (and possibly your health) over time?

-Well guess what?
+Have you been tempted to clear out your commercial conditioners, serums and styling products that damage your hair (and possibly your health) over time Well guess what?
 You can replace them with this all-natural solution.

-Coconut oil is rich in antimicrobial properties, lauric acid and medium-chain fatty acids that strengthen hair, condition the scalp and help hair to regrow.
+Coconut oil is rich in antimicrobial properties, lauric acid and medium-chain fatty acids that strengthen hair, condition the scalp and help hair regrow.

 Benefits of Coconut Oil for Hair

 Coconut oil is rich in antioxidants and fatty acids, and it has antiviral, antifungal and antibacterial properties.
 This allows coconut oil to improve the appearance, texture and health of hair.

 - improve hair dryness